pingcap/docs-cn/op-guide/configuration.md

 + the status report port for TiDB server
 + default: "10080"
 + This is used to get server internal data.
 The data includes [prometheus metrics](https://golang.org/pkg/net/http/pprof/) and [pprof](https://golang.org/pkg/net/http/pprof/).
-+ Prometheus metrics can be get through "http://host:status_port/metrics".
++ Prometheus metrics can be got through "http://host:status_port/metrics".
-+ Pprof data can be get through "http://host:status_port/debug/pprof".
++ Pprof data can be got through "http://host:status_port/debug/pprof".

 ### --lease
 + the schema lease time in seconds